Johanna Porter, Lead Toddler Directress

 Mrs. Kathy suggests, “Montessori gives a feeling of hope for a better world because of what we give our children.
 The future leaders of tomorrow.”
 Click here to read more of Mrs. Kathy’s story.

-Kate Pickett, Lead Primary Teacher
+Kate Enriquez, Lead Primary Teacher

 Miss Kate knew about Montessori education from a young age – her aunt was a Montessori teacher and her cousin is a former Montessori Tides student.
 However, it wasn’t until she moved to Atlantic Beach from St. Louis in 2012 and had a chance to observe Miss Kathy’s primary class that she understood what Montessori education really meant.